JeffreyRiggle/my-site/content/blog/promises-history/index.md

 ## Coining Promises

 The foundational paper that started it all is ["Promises: linguistic support for efficient asynchronous procedure calls in distributed systems"](https://dl.acm.org/doi/10.1145/960116.54016).
 In this paper Barbara talks about the difficulty of managing message exchange between systems.
-The message passing that is focused on is RCP and call-streams.
+The message passing that is focused on is RPC and call-streams.
 Barbara argues that we need a linguistic abstraction to put over these concepts to make them easier to work with, and so the promise was born.
 These promises are not quite like the promises that you may be used to if you come from Javascript.
 In these promises you create a promise and then you claim that promise.
 There is no then, catch, fufill, or reject.

 While the abstraction is important I find it important to call out what promises had been trying to solve.

-At its core promises had been focused on better types and more specifically error types.
-If a promise failed you should be able to know why and it should be strongly typed.
+* **Strong types** the result and failure modes of a promise needed to be strongly typed.
+* **Multiple Claims** the result of a promise could be claimed any number of times.
+* **Blocking** When a promise is claimed, the process blocks until the value is available.

 In addition to this the abstraction for promises should work over top of RPC or call-streams.
-The last point I would like to call out is that a promise can be claimed multiple times.

 When a promise is claimed it would block the current executing process until claim is ready.
 Reading a claim that is already ready would not result in blocking and would instead immediatly return the known value.
 The following is an example directly from the paper written in the Argus language.